Article Overview: Things to Do in Astoria, Oregon

 During my last visit to Astoria, I ordered the original cod fish and chips from Ship Out and found myself fighting the urge to go back for a second portion.
 In my opinion, this is definitely in my top 5 best fish and chips at the Oregon coast but why not test it for yourself?

-The fish is top-notch quality, the service was friendly and fast, and the decor oozed charming coastal vibes, highly recommend either of these local joints while visiting Astoria.
+The fish is top-notch quality, the service was friendly and fast, and the decor oozed charming coastal vibes.
+Honestly, you can’t go wrong with either of these local joints while visiting Astoria.
+Just be prepared to pick a side.

 5. Stroll the Scenic Riverwalk